top of page

 As more states adopt legislation to shift to renewable energy, the solar industry is positioned for a surge.
 How can solar companies get a fair slice of the market, especially in commercial real estate?
 We compare conventional sales lead generation tactics to today’s smart data-driven sales prospecting tools.

-With California leading the country in total solar units installed (37,086 MW, or 26% of the state’s electricity, as of the end of Q2 2022, according to SEIA) and in solar jobs (more than 75,000 people employed in solar energy), it’s an understatement to say that competition for commercial sales leads in the state is fierce.
+With California leading the country in total solar units installed (43,244 solar MW installed, or 27.76% of the state’s electricity, as of the end of Q3 2023, according to SEIA) and in solar jobs (more than 78,000 people employed in solar energy), it’s an understatement to say that competition for commercial sales leads in the state is fierce.
 Add to that the CEC’s mandate for all new CRE construction to include solar and storage as of Jan.
 1, 2023, and you can see how California is preparing for a whole new kind of Gold Rush.
 The race to convert buildings to solar energy is on.

-Rounding out the top 10 states in solar PV energy production (based on megawatt hours) are (published by Statista):
+Rounding out the top 10 states in solar PV energy production (based on megawatt hours) as of Q4 2023 (SEIA/Wood Mackenzie) are:

 With states shifting to renewable energy and crafting mandates similar to California’s Title 24, more companies are getting into the solar business by manufacturing solar panels, installing and developing solar power, and servicing the solar industry.